skoval/her2014/README.md

 The "heR Panel Discussion and Mixer" will be an opportunity for useR! attendees to discuss the shortage of women in the R development community and whether gender makes a difference for software development.

 The panel will be held from **7 to 7:45 pm on July 1 at the [Venice Meeting Room](http://maps.ucla.edu/campus/) at Carnasale Commons**.
-The panel will consist of a distinguished group of women developers and statisticians will take questions from the audience on the topic of gender and statistical software development.
+The panel will include a distinguished group of women developers and statisticians who will take questions from the audience on the topic of gender and R development.
 A social mixer will begin at 6:30 pm, before the panel, and will continue after the panel's conclusion. _All conference attendees are welcome._

 __**Confirmed Panelists**__